PECE-project/drupal-pece/src/docs/source/docs/index.md

 Overview of this Documentation
 =====================

-In [*Getting Started*](../gettingstarted), you will find information relevant for new users, such as a glossary of PECE terms, typical PECE workflows, and how the PECE permission system works.

-In [*Users's Guide*](../usersguide), you will find full documentation for PECE users, including many frequently asked questions we get about the use of PECE.
+In [*Users's Guide*](/usersguide), you will find documentation on how to use PECE, including many frequently asked questions and helpful resources.

-In [*Administrator's Guide*](../installation), you will find full documentation for PECE users, including many frequently asked questions we get about the functionality of PECE.
+In [*Administrator's Guide*](/installation), you will find full documentation for PECE users, including many frequently asked questions we get about the functionality of PECE.

-In [*Resources*](../legal), you will find links to many useful documents such as PECE licensing, terms of service templates, governance guides, and contributed style guides.
+In [*Resources*](/legal), you will find links to many useful documents such as PECE licensing, terms of service templates, governance guides, and contributed style guides.

 </div>